-Developmentally Appropriate Practice and programming emphasizes child-initiated activities, learning through structured and purposeful child-led play, integrated learning activities across developmental domains, and active engagement with the learning and social environment.
+Developmentally Appropriate Practice and programming emphasizes child-initiated activities, learning through unstructured and purposeful child-led play, integrated learning activities across developmental domains, and active engagement with the learning and social environment.
 We maximise the child’s natural curiosity to learn and participate in their environment.

-Young children identified with exceptionalities may require additional supports, accommodations and adaptations to general early childhood programming.
+Young children identified with diverse learning needs may require additional supports, accommodations and adaptations to general early childhood programming.

 With our values of passion, child centredness, integrity, playfulness and collaboration; we commit to support the growth and development of our play-based early intervention community; in support of accountable leadership that facilitates innovation.